 How to Respond to HOA Violation Letter for ADA Service Dog

 If you live in a complex that is part of a Homeowner Association, you are subject to the rules and regulations established by that organization, whether you like it or not.
 The association often has rules regarding pets—specifically service animals.
-So if you received a violation letter from your HOA for your service dog and are wondering how to respond to it, contact DoNotPay.
+So if you received a and are wondering how to respond to it, contact DoNotPay.

 We understand your rights and the fact that as an individual with a disability, it can be crucial when dealing with HOA restrictions on service animals.
 Read on to learn more about what you can do and how DoNotPay can help you if you receive a letter from your HOA regarding your service dog.